ppernot/ReactorUI/docs/3-run.md

 the error levels of the  IRKC implicit-explicit integrator (see <https://github.com/ppernot/Reactor>)

+    __Note__: the default values are chosen to provide rapidly reasonable results.
+Fot a better accuracy on the minor species, it might be better to lower these values.

 ## __Local__ tab

 The `Start` button in the `Local` tab will launch the simulations